NEONScience/NEON-Data-Skills/tutorials/hyperspectral/Work-With-Hyperspectral-Data-In-R.md

     # look at the HDF5 file structure
     View(h5ls(f,all=T))

-When you look at the structure of the data, take note of the `map info` dataset, the `Coordinate_System` group, and the `wavelength` and `Reflectance` datasets.
-The `Coordinate_System` folder contains the spatial attributes of the data including its EPSG Code, which is easily converted to a Coordinate Reference System (CRS).
+When you look at the structure of the data, take note of the "map info" dataset, the "Coordinate_System" group, and the "wavelength" and "Reflectance" datasets.
+The "Coordinate_System" folder contains the spatial attributes of the data including its EPSG Code, which is easily converted to a Coordinate Reference System (CRS).
 The CRS documents how the data are physically located on the Earth.
-The `wavelength` dataset contains the middle wavelength values for each band in the data.
-The `Reflectance` dataset contains the image data that we will use for both data processing and visualization.
+The "wavelength" dataset contains the middle wavelength values for each band in the data.
+The "Reflectance" dataset contains the image data that we will use for both data processing and visualization.

 More Information on raster metadata:

-* <a href="{{ site.baseurl }}/raster-data-r" target="_blank"> Metadata to understand when working with raster data</a>.
+* <a href="{{ site.baseurl }}/raster-data-r" target="_blank"> Raster Data in R
+- The Basics</a> - this tutorial explains more about how rasters work in R and their associated metadata.

-* <a href="{{ site.baseurl }}/hyper-spec-intro" target="_blank"> Metadata and important concepts associated with multi-band (multi and hyperspectral) rasters </a>.
+* <a href="{{ site.baseurl }}/hyper-spec-intro" target="_blank"> About
+Hyperspectral Remote Sensing Data</a> -this tutorial explains more about metadata and important concepts associated with multi-band (multi and hyperspectral) rasters.

 <div id="ds-dataTip" markdown="1">
 <i class="fa fa-star"></i>**Data Tip - HDF5 Structure:** Note that the structure
 of individual HDF5 files may vary depending on who produced the data.
 In this case, the Wavelength and reflectance data within the file are both datasets.
-However the spatial information is contained within a group.
+However, the spatial information is contained within a group.
 Data downloaded from another organization like NASA, may look different.
 This is why it's important to explore the data before diving into using it!
 </div>

-We can use the `h5readAttributes` function to read and extract metadata from the HDF5 file.
+We can use the `h5readAttributes()` function to read and extract metadata from the HDF5 file.
 Let's start by learning about the wavelengths described within this file.